The-OpenROAD-Project/asap5/asap5PDK_r0p4/README_ASAP5PDK_INSTALL_230226b.txt

 * PDK
 *--------------------------------------------------------------------------

-1. Untar the PDK archive 'asap5PDK_r0p4.tar.bz2' (where 0p1 is the PDK version number) by using the following command:

-   tar -xvjf asap5PDK_r0p4.tar.bz2

-2. Copy the untarred PDK 'asap5PDK_r0p4' to an install area.
+1. Copy the untarred PDK 'asap5PDK_r0p4' to an install area.

-3. Change the environment variable value $PDK_DIR in the following files by replacing the string 'PDKDirectory' with the absolute path to the PDK directory (including the PDK directory name):
+2. Change the environment variable value $PDK_DIR in the following files by replacing the string 'PDKDirectory' with the absolute path to the PDK directory (including the PDK directory name):